 - $35 per 30-minute private lesson held once a week at the studio.
 Recommended for teens and adults.

 - $60 per 60-minute private lesson held once a week at the studio.
 Recommended for the serious student.

 Tony Tixier of Manhattan, New York

 - $40 per 30-minute lesson held once a week at the studio

 - $65 per 60-minute lesson held once a week at the studio

 - These rates are based on a regular schedule of 4 lessons per month.
 For students who take 3 or fewer lessons per month, or for a one-time lesson, the cost is $80 per 60-minute class.

-Piano instructors may offer individually priced classes that range in cost, depending on the length of the session, the teacher's reputation and the location of the classes.
+Piano instructors may offer individually priced classes that range in cost, depending on the length of the session, the teacher's reputation and the location of the piano classes.
 Many teachers offer tiered pricing, with a lower cost per lesson when students purchase a large number of piano classes upfront.
 Group lessons for piano students at the same skill level may also be slightly discounted.

 MuzikAdict Piano Studio in El Cajon, California